 About Job Hunting

-- How to find job while students are in the Philippines and Costa Rica?
+- How can students find employment while either in The Philippines or Costa Rica?

 Students are encouraged to research and apply for professional opportunities as early as they can.
 There are several advisors and academics in both UPEACE and Ateneo de Manila who are open for consultation regarding future professional employment.
 Students are also encouraged to build their professional network with visiting professors.

-- I’d like to know the breakdown of the APS alumni’s positions at the UN organizations?
+- I’d like to know the breakdown of APS Alumni participation at UN and UN-afilliated organisations?

 From the last three cohorts of APS graduates, 6 are working at the United Nations Development Programme (UNDP); 3 at the International Organization for Migration (IOM); 2 at the UN World Food Programme (WFP); 3 at the United Nations High Commissioner for Refugees (UNCHR); and 1 at each the United Nations Children’s Fund (UNICEF) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Most APS alumni in these UN organizations have entered at the Programme Officer level.